Nexus-Hub/Wakfu-Companion/README.md

 - **Privacy First:** All parsing logic runs **locally** in your browser.
 No game logs or personal data are ever uploaded to a server.
 - **Persistence:**
-  - **IndexedDB:** Saves the file handle so you can reconnect instantly upon refreshing the page.
+  - **IndexedDB:** Saves the file handle for instant reconnection.
-  - **LocalStorage:** Saves your tracker list, window preferences, and forecast data.
+  - **LocalStorage:** Saves tracker list, window preferences, session stats, and combat history.
 - **Stack:** Pure Vanilla JavaScript (ES6+), HTML5, CSS3.
 Zero framework overhead.

-## 🤝 Credits & Data
+## 🤝 Credits

 - **Dungeon Forecast Data:** Sourced from Narakia and Vicky Ƶweistein.
 - **Assets:** Game icons and data compiled from official Wakfu community resources.